-Fourth of July is synonymous with fireworks, parades and barbeques.
-Telluride does all three in a very big way and truly captures the feeling of a “good ole small town Independence Day Celebration.”
+Fourth of July is synonymous with stars and stripes, parades and barbeques.
+Telluride truly captures the feeling of a “good ole small town Independence Day Celebration.”
 It is the experiential equivalent of Grandma’s apple pie.

 Main Street is lined with people decked in red, white and blue as they watch the parade from their lawn chairs.
 Small children waving flags perch atop their parents shoulders to catch a glimpse of the action-fire trucks, Harleys, kids on bikes, walking groups, babies in adorable costumes, dancing groups, dogs, and a whole lot more unforgettable theatrics.
 To participate in the parade, register here.

 Our 4th of July video captures the spirit of the day perfectly.